-The Justice System Certificate will introduce students to the criminal justice system.
-Topics covered include: corrections, law enforcement, investigations, the juvenile justice system, and careers in the field.
+The Justice System Certificate offers students a comprehensive exploration of the criminal justice system.
+Participants have the option to select from courses covering various aspects including: supervision, corrections, law enforcement, investigations, the juvenile justice system, and potential career paths within the field.

-To be eligible to earn a Blue Ridge Community and Technical College Certificate the student must be a current degree-seeking student or complete the application and admissions process to the College.
+To be eligible to earn a Blue Ridge Community and Technical College Certificate, the student must be a current degree-seeking student or complete the application and admissions process to the College.
 Eligibility to earn and receive a Blue Ridge Community and Technical College Certificate does not interfere with the degree-seeking status of the student.